sujeongEOM/PROPHECY-Age_error/README.md

 ## 1. Extraction difference with Dataset
-> 1. Sev MUSE EKG tsv (Train / Internal Validation)
--- Whole data in huge single tsv file (220GB)
+> 1. Severance MUSE EKG tsv (Train / Internal Validation) -- Whole data in huge single tsv file (220GB)
 - Each row equals one EKG file
 - There are pt overlap (as single pt takes many EKGs)